 VACC Insurance were looking for someone to help grow their rural book of insurance and my history in rural property sales and farming turned out to be the perfect fit.”.
 “After my eight year stint working in the corporate insurance sector, I started Benton Insurance Services in 2002” said Stuart.

-Stuart and his wife, Sally, have recently relocated their insurance brokerage from Tyabb, to High Street Hastings.
+Stuart and his wife, Sally, relocated their insurance brokerage from Tyabb, to High Street Hastings in 2016.
 “Our sense of community and a down to earth attitude is an important part of our business at Benton Insurance Services,” said Stuart.
 “We don’t just offer one off insurance products for our clients.
 We provide ongoing service and support in all of our customer’s insurance transactions including claims.
 We genuinely want to provide the best product at the best price for each customer as part of our ongoing relationship with them.”

 While Stuart says that 40 per cent of the business is in the farm and rural sector, Benton Insurance Services is at the forefront of tailor-made insurance products businesses, farm, aviation, trades, marine hull and even home, contents and motor vehicle insurance, Australia wide.

 “With the business expanding again with additional very talented staff, we moved our office to Hastings.” said Stuart, whose business has grown from two to eight employees in a relatively short time.
 “As experts in general insurance, we are able to go to the Australian insurance marketplace and selectively look at the offerings of hundreds of insurance providers and pick the best products for our client’s at the most economical price available.